 Study Abroad Destinations and Travel Dates

 Community College of Philadelphia is offering five Student-Faculty International Fellowship Programs for 2015.
 This is an exciting opportunity to learn about and then travel to the destination to directly experience its culture and contemporary society.
 Students in each group will take a one-credit course (except for the Belize Archeology Option participants) and travel with a team of experienced Community College of Philadelphia faculty.
 Final travel dates listed below may change slightly due to airfare availability and other considerations.

-For further information about the one-credit course, travel, costs and the application procedure, please plan to attend an information session (attendence is not required to apply to a program.)
+For further information about the one-credit course, travel, costs and the application procedure, please plan to attend an information session (attendance is not required to apply to a program).